Welcome to the Affilated Support Group for Manchester (Wigan)

-We welcome anyone diagnosed with or recovering from Oesophageal Cancer, we also welcome family members and friends/carers as we understand that this journey affects more than just the patient.
+We welcome anyone diagnosed with or recovering from Oesophageal and Gastric Cancer, we also welcome family members and friends/carers as we understand that this journey affects more than just the patient.
 Whatever your circumstances, we are here to support you.

 We meet regularly at St Peters Pavillion, Hindley.
 At our meetings you will have the opportunity to meet others in a similar situation to you, as well as their family members and those supporting them.
 Meetings are free to attend, and light refreshments are provided.